AnmolRattanSingh/data-science-S2023/challenges/c10-sat-assignment.md

     This is significantly different from zero since the interval is above zero.
 - By itself, how well does `both_SAT` predict `univ_GPA`?
-  - It has a noticeable positive correlation but it’s probably not that good by itself to predict anything. `high_GPA` has a higher correlation with `univ_GPA` and might be better for prediction.
+  - It has a noticeable positive correlation therefore it does offer some predictive value. `high_GPA` has a higher correlation with `univ_GPA` and might offer even better for predictive value.

 Remember from `e-model03-interp-warnings` that there are challenges with interpreting regression coefficients!
 Let’s investigate that idea